TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The difference between the two sensor types is that the slightly more expensive DHT22 sensor has a higher level of accuracy and precision.

+* the DHT11 temperature range is from 0 to 50 degrees Celsius with +-2 degrees accuracy.
+* the DHT11 humidity range is from 20 to 80% with 5% accuracy.
+* the DHT22 temperature measuring range is from -40 to +125 degrees Celsius with +-0.5 degrees accuracy.
+* the DHT22 humidity measuring range is from 0 to 100% with 2-5% accuracy.

 Please be sure to select the type of DHT sensor that matches the connected sensor or else erroneous readings will result.

 The manufacturers of the DHT11 and DHT22 sensors recommend an interval between successive readings of no less than 2 seconds.
 Attempting shorter intervals will result in no reading and could also cause the Kookaberry script to terminate.

+Learn more about using the DHT11 here: https://learn.auststem.com.au/peripheral/dht11/ and the DHT22 here: https://learn.auststem.com.au/peripheral/dht22/

 Get Temperature / Humidity / Pressure from BME280
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~